praveenjuge/praveenjuge/src/content/blog/how-i-ship-side-projects-while-working-a-9-to-5.md

 That one-day rule is how Teak, Vadivam, MynaUI, and One Hour moved from ideas to things people can use.
 It is how I shipped three iOS apps instead of keeping three polished Figma files safe from reality.

+Practice went from idea to the App Store in three days.
+Not three months.
+Three days.

 Shipping changes the conversation.
 A real user finds the confusing copy.
 App Review finds the problem.
 The product tells you what matters next.

 Polish cannot do that while it is hiding on your laptop.